freeauth/freeauth/README.md

 We implemented this part using C++.
 In the test, Server performs the normal SMTP email server authentication and response, and Prover and Verifier jointly perform the PLAIN authentication mechanism to complete the ownership authentication.
 The test execution results are as follows, showing the flow of interaction between the three parties.

+Note: After each execution of Test 1, please wait for a period of time before repeating the execution, the occupied ports need a period of time to be released automatically.

 Specific running instructions:

 ```
 cd build
+#Execute the following three commands in different terminals
+#Terminal 1
 ./TestSMTPServer
+#Terminal 2
 ./TestSMTPVerifier
+#Terminal 3
 ./TestSMTPProver
 ```